2533245542/2533245542.github.io/_posts/2016-09-11-gevers-data.md

 As seen from this analysis, more sophisticated models have done a much better job at prediction than simpler ones.
 One of the reasons for this success of complex models over simpler ones probably is large sample size.

-Moving forward, I will write a post that will provide some preliminary but promoting results on how microbiome plus machine learning beat the state-of-the-art disease diagnosis test for an extremely important disease.
+Moving forward, I will write a post that will provide some preliminary but promising results on how microbiome plus machine learning beat the state-of-the-art disease diagnosis test for an extremely important disease.
 Stay tuned!